DannyBen/jobly-book/src/usage/client/api.md

 ---
 icon: dot
+label: Using the API
 ---

-# Running Jobs with the API
+# Running Jobs using the API

 The API supports running jobs either by GET or by POST in the following URL structure: